IrynaPaltsevaGit/word_wizard-backend/README.md

   - Those aiming to expand their English vocabulary in a targeted manner
   - Users seeking an intuitive and visually appealing learning experience

-## Features

-- As a user, I want to be able to create an account to manage my vocabulary flashcards
-- As a user, I want to be able to login to my account to manage my vocabulary flashcards

-- As a logged in user, I want to be able to add a word in English and see its translation into Ukrainian
-- As a logged in user, I want to be able to see the list of all my vocabulary flashcards
-- As a logged in user, I want to be able to see progress visualization for each flashcard
-- As a logged in user, I want to be able to write a note for each fleashcard
-- As a logged in user, I want to be able to create and delete vocabulary flashcards

-- As a logged in user, I want to be able to systematically practice flashcards for more effective memorization and  improvement of vocabulary and to have access to such types of trainings:

-    - Word : translation (review cards and track progress using 'I know'/'I don't know' buttons)
-    - Translation : word (review cards and track progress using 'I know'/'I don't know' buttons)
-    - Guess the right transtalion from 5 different variants (ENG - UA)
-    - Guess the right word from 5 different variants (UA - ENG)
-    - Find the correct spelling of the word by arranging letters in the correct order

 ## Implementation

 ### Tech Stack